jxcore/jxcore/docs/plain/jxcore-feature-packaging-code-protection.markdown

 ### package

-    > jx package javascript_file name_of_the_package [-slim folder, folder2, ...]
+    > jx package javascript_file name_of_the_package [-slim folder, folder2, ...] [-native]

 This command recursively scans the current folder and generates a `JXP` package information file based on all files in that directory.
 After that compiles the `JXP` file (by invoking `compile` command).

 * `javascript_file` - the main file, which will be executed when JX package will be launched with JXcore.
 * `name_of_the_package` - indicates the name of the package file.
 For example, giving the value *MyPackage*  will create *mypackage.jx* file.
-* `-slim` - this optional parameters followed by folder names separated with comma - prevents adding those folders into the final JX package.

 Suppose you have a simple *Hello_World* project, with just two files: *helloworld.js* and *index.html*.
 When you call:

     > jx package helloworld.js "Hello World"

 initially, the tool generates `JXP` project file (*helloworld.jxp*).
 Then it is used as an input for `compile` command, which will create the output JX package *helloworld.jx*.

+Description of the switches:

+#### -slim

+This optional parameters followed by folder names separated with comma - prevents adding those folders into the final JX package.

+#### -native

+This parameter is optional.
+When provided, the package will be compiled as a self-executable.

 ### compile

 When you already have a `JXP` project file (either created with `package` command or manually), you can call `compile` for generating JX package.

-    > jx compile project_file.jxp
+    > jx compile project_file.jxp -native

+When `-native` switch is provided, it overrides `native` parameter value from a `JXP` file.

 ## Hiding body of functions